 Julie Wesp, Department of Anthropology, American University

 At least 250,000 enslaved Africans arrived to the colony of New Spain from the early 16th to the 18th centuries, yet their contribution and that of their descendants to colonial society has often been overlooked within the Mexican national identity.
 This invisibilization has not only caused national and international misunderstandings about the history of slavery in New Spain, but also pervasive prejudice and discrimination against modern Afro-Mexican descendant communities.
 This talk explores how archaeological research can help draw attention to the essential role that enslaved Africans and their descendants played in the success of the New Spain viceroyalty and the socio-cultural impact that their presence had on Mexican society.
 In particular, I will explore skeletal indicators of activity for a group of individuals of African descent from the Hospital Real San José de los Naturales in Central Mexico.
 This bioarchaeological perspective of colonial activity illustrates a varied experience of labor opportunities that in turn influenced the social relationships among the diverse residents of the urban capital of New Spain.

-The Importance of Implementing Equity, Diversity, and Inclusion in Education — Meaningful Diversity Can't be a Solo Act
+The Importance of Implementing Equity, Diversity, and Inclusion in Education — Meaningful Diversity Can't Be a Solo Act

-Arvenita Washington Cherry, AU Anthropology Department
+Arvenita Washington Cherry, Department of Anthropology, American University

 This presentation will discuss issues of racial and ethnic identity for students, parents, and educators in Prince George's County, Maryland and will engage participants in thinking about how diversity initiatives broadly, can be more transformative.

-Ethnographic Film & Public Anthropology
+Public Anthropology Presentations